thesofproject/sof-docs/getting_started/intel_debug/suggestions.rst

 *********************

 A classic issue with Linux audio is that a mixer control value remains muted or with a volume set to zero.
-The 'alsamixer' command can be used to check if any paths are disabled (represented as "m") or if the volume settings not correct.
+The ``alsamixer`` command can be used to check if any paths are disabled (represented as "m") or if the volume settings not correct.

-Note that randomly playing with ALSA mixer settings can damage audio accessories, speakers or your hearing.
-Never ever change mixer settings while listening to loud music on a headset!
+Note that randomly playing with ALSA mixer settings can damage audio accessories, speakers, or your hearing.
+Never change mixer settings while listening to loud music on a headset!

 Enable dynamic debug
 ********************

-To avoid spamming all Linux users with audio-specific information, only critical errors are reported in the dmesg log.
-That information may not be enough to debug a specific issue, and the recommendation is to add the following options to an /etc/modprobe.d/sof-dyndbg.conf file
+To avoid spamming all Linux users with audio-specific information, only critical errors are reported in the ``dmesg`` log.
+That information may not be enough to debug a specific issue, and the recommendation is to add the following options to the ``/etc/modprobe.d/sof-dyndbg.conf`` file

 .. code-block::